mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Model vendors have a word for this kind of motion.
 They call it **thinking** — the internal act of stepping deliberately, taking turns, moving forward with intent.
 I chose *walk* instead, because I wanted to draw your eye to the loop.
 Each turn is not spontaneous.
 It is controlled.
 The model propels itself — foot down, push — then waits to be granted the next one.

-Such models carry not just a mind, but a latent trajectory — a designed behavior, a loop, a plan.
-Like Link setting out on a quest: sometimes with a clear map, sometimes just with boots and instinct.
-You don’t always see the path, but you feel it in how the model acts.
-It remembers the tools it’s meant to use.
-It keeps the thread moving.
-It knows how to walk the town.
+Focus is set on the pushing motion to reveal that a model is often more than just a mind.
+It may also include a latent trajectory — a designed behavior that loops over a plan.
+Like Link setting out on a quest map in hand: sometimes with a clearly marked path, sometimes just with boots and instinct.
+You discover which by watching how the model acts.
+How it uses the tools.
+How it keeps the thread moving foward.

 This is where the fiction gives way — because something more is afoot.

-Because when you pick a model you may be picking more than just a brain.
-You might be picking a gait.
-A rhythm.
-A choreography of steps already known, ready to unfold the moment the first prompt is spoken aloud.

-Some models follow trails — narrow ones, like ChatGPT's Deep Research.
+Some models stick to the path — narrow ones, like ChatGPT’s Deep Research.
 Others can wander through towns, darting from shop to shop.
 Some are given full autonomy, others are kept on a leash.
 The difference isn’t always visible in the interface.
 But it lives in the wiring.
 It shows up in the loop.

 That’s why this isn’t only a question of intelligence.
 It’s a question of motion.

 Some models move a bead, take a single step.

 Some models walk.
-And how far we're willing to let them go is a matter of weighing in on the risks.
+And how far we’re willing to let them go is a matter of weighing in on the risks.

 ## Risk Categories